thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 4.3 Expressions on selections (asterisk syntax)
 -----------------------------------------------

-Variable expressions not only can be written in `${...}` expressions, but also in `*{...}` ones.
+Not only can variable expressions be written as `${...}`, but also as `*{...}`.

-There is an important difference, though: the asterisk syntax evaluates expressions on selected objects rather than on the whole context variables map.
-This is: as long as there is no selected object, the dollar and the asterisk syntaxes do exactly the same.
+There is an important difference though: the asterisk syntax evaluates expressions on _selected objects_ rather than on the whole context.
+That is, as long as there is no selected object, the dollar and the asterisk syntaxes do exactly the same.

-And what is that object selection thing?
-A `th:object` attribute.
-Let's use it in our user profile (`userprofile.html`) page:
+And what is a selected object?
+The result of an expression using the `th:object` attribute.
+Let's use one in our user profile (`userprofile.html`) page:

 ```html
   <div th:object="${session.user}">